-If your mandatory reconsideration request is unsuccessful, you can decide to appeal all ESA decisions and Universal Credit decisions to an independent tribunal.
+If your mandatory reconsideration request is unsuccessful, you can decide to appeal ESA and Universal Credit decisions to an independent tribunal.

 You should ask for the appeal within one month of the date on the decision letter, but if you have a good reason for being late, you have a maximum of 13 months to request the appeal.
 You should contact the Parkinson's UK helpline on 0808 800 0303 or at hello@parkinsons.org.uk for more information.

-When you are told of the mandatory reconsideration decision you'll be sent two copies of the mandatory reconsideration notice.
+When you're told about the mandatory reconsideration decision you'll be sent two copies of the mandatory reconsideration notice.
 This is the Department for Work and Pensions' decision.

-To appeal, use form SSCS1 if you live in England, Wales or Scotland, or form NOA1(SS) in Northern Ireland.
-You can download the form from www.gov.uk (or from www.nidirect.gov.uk in Northern Ireland).
-Alternatively you can request the appeal online at www.appeal-benefit-decision.service.gov.uk/benefit-type
+To appeal, use form SSCSI if you live in England, Wales or Scotland, or form NOAI(SS) in Northern Ireland.
+You can download the form from gov.uk (or from nidirect.gov.uk in Northern Ireland).
+Alternatively you can request the appeal online at gov.uk/appealbenefit-decision